fusky-labs/searchpets/README.md

 Once it's finished, simply run `yarn dev` or `npm run dev` to concurrently start both Node and Python servers.

-## Copyright notice
+## Disclaimer

-The use of third-party content is heavily transformative, and therefore, subject of Fair Use. _Housepets!_ and its story and characters is a trademark of Rick Griffin.
+_Searchpets!_ is an open source fan project.
+SP does not own any of the contents used on this website and has no direct affiliation with the entire _Housepets!_ web comic or all of Rick Griffin's intellectual property.

 ## License